franciscovmacieira/easytime/docs/contributing.md

 ### 7. Open a Pull Request

 Finally, go to your fork on GitHub.
 You should see a prompt to "**Compare & pull request**".
-Click it, review your changes, and submit the pull request to the main `easytime` repository.
+Click it, review your changes, and submit the pull request to the main `ete_ts` repository.

 Before you submit a pull request, check that it meets these guidelines: